Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Implementation Details of TMPC

 The TMPC framework is operationalized by the iterative planning process detailed in Algorithm~\ref{alg:TMPC_unified}.
 The power of TMPC lies in how these subgoals are identified and utilized.
 The \texttt{UpdateBuffer} function implements \textbf{Hindsight Subgoal Identification}.
 After a rollout, it analyzes the generated response to identify and extract subset of locally-optimal actions ($\widetilde{\boldsymbol{a}}^{\text{TMPC}}$) that meet a quality threshold.
 These validated subsequences are then stored in $\mathcal{B}$ as subgoals.

 The rollout generation itself, $\pi(x, \mathcal{B})$, implements \textbf{Subgoal-Conditioned Re-Generation}.
 The subgoals in the buffer are not treated as raw text to be merely concatenated, but as operational directives for constructing new prompts.
 A subgoal prompts the LLM to generate a new, \textit{complete} response that is coherently anchored by past successes.
 This approach deliberately avoids generating and stitching disjointed fragments, a common cause of semantic incoherence.
-The instantiation of these subgoal-conditioned prompts is tailored to each task's structure: \begin{itemize} \item \textbf{In Paragraph-Level Machine Translation,} the prompt reuses validated source-target sentence pairs from the buffer as few-shot examples to anchor the generation, ensuring contextual consistency. \item \textbf{In Long-Form Response Generation,} the prompt instructs the LLM to synthesize high-scoring ideas and phrases from the buffer into a single, comprehensive, and well-structured response. \item \textbf{In Programmatic Synthesis,} the prompt provides validated code snippets from the buffer that passed a subset of unit tests, instructing the model to integrate their logic into a new, complete solution that solves further tests. \end{itemize}
+The instantiation of these subgoal-conditioned prompts is tailored to each task's structure: \begin{itemize} \item \textbf{In Paragraph-Level Machine Translation,} the prompt reuses validated source-target sentence pairs from the buffer as few-shot examples to anchor the generation, ensuring contextual consistency. \item \textbf{In Long-Form Response Generation,} the prompt instructs the LLM to synthesize high-scoring ideas and phrases from the buffer into a single, comprehensive, and well-structured response. \item \textbf{In Programmatic Synthesis,} the prompt provides validated code snippets from the buffer that passed a subset of unit tests, and asks the model to employ them as subgoals to guide exploration toward higher-scoring solutions that satisfy more tests. \end{itemize}